ForestAdmin/agent-nodejs/docs/agent-customization/actions/README.md

   collection.registerAction('Mark as live', {
     scope: ActionScope.Single,
     execute: async (context, responseBuilder) => {
+      await context.collection.update(context.filter, { status: 'live' });
       return responseBuilder.success(`Company is now live!`);
     },
   }),
 );
 ```

+The action behavior is implemented in the execute function.
+Here it simply changes a company's status to live.

+## In the admin panel

 After declaring it, your action will appear in the "Smart actions" tab within your collection settings.